vselllena/front-end-task-new/README.md

 # fornt-end-task

-Used tailwind for the styling and added aditional custom classes whenever needed
+Used tailwind for the styling and added aditional custom classes whenever needed.

 ## Known issues for this project to have -